danilotc/devdojoen-java/README.md

 1. [x] Java One For All 19 - Operators pt 05 - Assignment
 1. [x] Java One For All 20 - Conditional Statement pt 01 - IF
 1. [X] Java One For All 21 - Conditional Statement pt 02 - ELSE IF
+1. [x] Java One For All 22 - Condicional Statement pt 03 - Ternary Operator

 ---